dbisina/Predictive_maintainance_for_Equiments/README.md

 ## Prerequisites

-The project requires the following libraries and versions:
+The project requires the following lisbraries and versions:

 - matplotlib==3.7.0
 - pandas==1.5.3